remluben/slim-boilerplate/README.md

 There are defined a couple of configuration values by default.
 They can be changed as described and new configuration values may be added as required.

 The configuration object is available as as *$config* inside routes.php and can be injected into Controllers by using the *\App\Components\Config\Config $config* parameter.

+####Environment based configuration

+Within the application base directory exists a *.env.example* file, which can be used for environment based configuration.

+Simply rename the file to *.env* and adjust the settings.
+Settings are read from within *app/config/config.php* using PHP's *getenv()* function.

+For further information see: [https://github.com/vlucas/phpdotenv](https://github.com/vlucas/phpdotenv)

 ###Dependency Injection